-Party for St. Patrick’s Day with an Irish Beer Tasting
+Throw a St. Patrick’s Day Party with an Irish Beer Tasting

 We’re grown adults, so for us celebrating St. Patrick’s Day no longer means crushing large volumes of green beer and donning kitschy leprechaun gear.
 It does however mean celebrating all the great things Irish culture has given us – like Guinness, meat and potato pie, Colin Farrell – you get the idea.
 So that’s just what we did.

 We gathered those nearest and dearest for a day of (relatively) responsible drinking.
 We’re totally over the packed pubs so we prefer to host.
 The bars, at least in Toronto, can get super rowdy and lineup’s ensue by about noon (and waiting in line outside in March when it’s cold AF ain’t our thing).
 Plus, hosting means you’ve got control over every little detail – from the food to the drinks, decor and playlist.

 To give our party a more sophisticated spin, we kicked things off with a beer tasting.
 As you probably know by now, we’re always up for a beer tasting (check out our pumpkin beer tasting if you haven’t already).
 So, we kicked off the day by picking up four of our fave Irish beers, set up some flight glasses and poured out some samples.
 This got us learning more about Irish beers which totally got us in the spirit and felt a touch classy.

 The tasting had us work up an appetite, which meant it was time to roll out our Irish fare of choice: Beef, Guinness and Mushroom pies.
 These are great to make for a group because they’re surprisingly easy to make, are individually portioned and a lot of the legwork can be down in advance.
 Plus, they’re hearty, which helps set a solid base for the drinking games that will inevitably ensue.

 Here’s everything we recommend for throwing a successful St. Patrick’s Day party: